Home/Blog/Lifestyle/Ayurveda/12 Health Benefits of Drinking Jeera Water You Should Know

 Who should not drink jeera water?

-People with diagnosed low blood sugar (hypoglycemia), a history of bleeding disorders, or those currently on anticoagulant medications should avoid excessive consumption of jeera water due to its potential blood-thinning and blood sugar-lowering effects.
+People with diagnosed low blood sugar (hypoglycemia), a history of bleeding disorders, or those currently on anticoagulant medications should avoid excessive consumption of jeera water due to its theoretically potential blood-thinning and blood sugar-lowering effects.
 Always consult a doctor if unsure.

 References